Tinkerforge/doc/en/source/Hardware/Bricklets/Analog_Out_V2.rst

-The Analog Out :ref:`Bricklet <primer_bricklets>` 2.0 can be used to extend the features of :ref:`Bricks <primer_bricks>` by the capability to generate voltages between 0V and 12V.
+The Analog Out :ref:`Bricklet <primer_bricklets>` 2.0 can be used to extend the features of :ref:`Bricks <primer_bricks>` by the capability to generate voltages between 0V and 12V*.
 The voltage can be configured directly in `Volt
 <http://en.wikipedia.org/wiki/Volt>`__ without any conversion.
 The device is equipped with a 12bit `Digital-to-Analog Converter (DAC)
 <http://en.wikipedia.org/wiki/Digital-to-analog_converter>`__.

 For output voltages above 5V, it is necessary to add an external supply voltage.
-The maximum reachable voltage will be the value of the supply voltage.
+The maximum reachable output voltage will be the value of the supply voltage.
 For example, if you want to reach an output voltage of 12V, you need to connect a supply voltage of at least 12V.
-For output voltages below 5V, you can `connect "5V Out" to "VIN" <TBD>`__.
+For output voltages below 5V, you can :ref:`connect the 5V and VIN terminals
+<analog_out_v2_bricklet_connectivity>`.

 Technical Specifications